The ultimate guide to selling product variants with Stripe

 Checkout Page integrates with Stripe and lets you create payment links that you can share with your customers and embed on your site.

-Small businesses use Checkout Page to sell products, services, digital downloads & software licenses without code.
+Small businesses use Checkout Page to sell products, services, digital products & software licenses without code.

 We’ll walk you through a variety of ways in which you can use product variants in Checkout Page